|Statistics and Files|

 After Howgill Farm I dropped down to Kex Gill, a wonderful place lined with Alder trees.
 Deeply hidden in the foliage is a wooden footbridge.
 It is one of those 'gem' places I always stop and dwell at on a walk.
 I stayed in this special spot for a while before sadly climbing out of Kex Gill (which I will explore more thoroughly soon) to cross the A59 at Hill End.
 After I crossed the busy road I walked into nostalgia.
 The walk now took me over a road bridge across Priespill Gill, a road bridge I had crossed many years ago before the A59 had been straightened.
 Thirty years ago this dead calm spot on the bridge was on the busy A59.
 It was part of the notoriously windy section between Blubberhouses and Bolton Abbey.
 Traffic gone, it is now a lovely spot and I now was able to amble in the middle of the road!
 A couple of hundred yards after the bridge I cut right to the village of Hazlewood and after the village crossed fields to meet the road once more to Storiths.
 Along this section I was mocked by Curlews.
 There must have been young close by.
 I walked on.

-At Storiths I stopped off at Buffers Cafe and enjoyed a very reasonably priced pot of Earl Grey.
+At Storiths I stopped off at the Back o' th' Hill Farm cafe and enjoyed a very reasonably priced pot of Earl Grey.
 I highly recommend a visit to this cafe if you are walking or even just visiting the area.
 Why pay extraordinary costs at Bolton Abbeys Pavilion Cafe when Buffers is so close by and much much better!
 After my lovely pot of tea I began the final stage of the walk by crossing lush green pasture fields to Beamsley Hospital.
 The hospital is very unusually shaped.
 Building started circa 1593 on the instructions of the mother of Lady Anne Clifford, Countess of Cumberland and was completed by Lady Anne herself.
 The building has seven rooms radiating from a central Puritan Chapel.
 Originally built for the poorest women of the area to follow a devout life it is now owned by the Landmark Trust.
 It is a remarkable structure and a must view on the walk.
 The final section of the walk is completed by crossing the A59 and following two fields down to a now more mature Kex Beck.
 Follow the beck back into Beamsley to complete the walk.